-North of Ottawa, Ontario (Canada’s capital city) and its twin city of Gatineau, in Québec, is a sprawling (30,504 sq km) region of lakes, rivers, waterfalls, parks and forests known as l’Outaouais (Ooo-tay-ways).
+North of Ottawa (Canada’s capital city) and its twin city of Gatineau, in Québec, is a sprawling (30,504 sq km) region of lakes, rivers, waterfalls, parks and forests known as l’Outaouais (Ooo-tay-ways).

-I live here, in an area called the Pontiac, so what I’m offering you is an insider’s peek into my favourite wintery pastimes right here at home.
+I live here, in an area called the Pontiac, so what I’m offering you is an insider peeks into my favourite wintery pastimes right here at home.

 Snowshoe narrow, rocky trails along Les Routes des Zingues north of the village of Duhamel.

-Be sure to pack a picnic in your day pack because there are many splendid lookouts over lakes Gagnon and Preston and, as Canadians know, if you find a sheltered, sunny spot picnicking can be cozy in the sunshine.
+Be sure to pack a picnic in your day pack because there are many splendid lookouts over lakes Gagnon and Preston and if you find a sheltered, sunny spot picnicking can be cosy in the sunshine.

-Or, as we did, build a little campfire on a snow clad lake, pull out your packed-in campfire pot and lunch, melt some snow in the crackling fire, and pour in some powdered soup.
-Mmmm!
+Build a little campfire on a snow-clad lake, pull out your packed-in campfire pot and lunch, melt some snow in the crackling fire, and pour in some powdered soup.